-- Sculpt One: This is a much less common, dense natural fibre fan powder brush that can be used for sculpting and contouring particularly with bronzer or highlighting powders.
+- Sculpt One: This is a much less common, dense natural fibre fan powder brush that can be used for sculpting and contouring, particularly with bronzer or highlighting powders.

-- Sculpt Three: This a smaller thinner fan natural fibre brush used to provide a lighter wash of colour which is more precise for contouring and highlighting. its size also allows you to put down pigment without going overboard as well as pick up harder to pick up products.
+- Sculpt Three: This is a smaller thinner fan natural fibre brush used to provide a lighter wash of colour which is more precise for contouring and highlighting. its size also allows you to put down pigment without going overboard as well as pick up harder to pick up products.

 - Crease One: a natural hair brush that provides a targeted application of products to the eye crease with zero harsh lines.